David Maxwell (academic): Biography

-An internationally published scholar on the prose of Russian writer Anton Chekhov during his faculty career, Dr. Maxwell writes frequently on higher education issues for professional journals and other media outlets.
+An internationally published scholar on the prose of Russian writer Anton Chekhov during his faculty career, Maxwell writes frequently on higher education issues for professional journals and other media outlets.
 As a senior administrator, he has had significant experience in a broad range of areas that include: program review and prioritization; institutional change; strategic planning; shared governance and board development; internationalization and globalization; integration of liberal arts education with preparation for careers; fundraising and community relations.

-In 2011, Dr. Maxwell received the Chief Executive Leadership Award from District VI, Council for Advancement and Support of Education.
+In 2011, Maxwell received the Chief Executive Leadership Award from District VI, Council for Advancement and Support of Education.
 In 2012, he received the A. Arthur Davis Distinguished Community Leadership Award from the Greater Des Moines Leadership Institute, the Robert D. Ray Pillar of Character Award from Character Counts in Iowa, and the President’s Award from Region IV-East of the National Association of Student Personnel Administrators (NASPA).
 In 2014, Dr. Maxwell was the first college/university president inducted into the Iowa Business Hall of Fame.
 In 2015, he was named the “Person of the Year” by the Chinese Association of Iowa, and received the Iowa Governor’s Volunteer Award.

-In May 2011, Dr. Maxwell summited Mt.
+In May 2011, Maxwell summited Mt.
 Kilimanjaro with his sons Justin and Stephen and members of the Drake University football team.